Charlotte Huck's Children's Literature: A Brief Guide, 4th Edition

 Additional Product Information:

-Now in its 3rd edition, Charlotte Huck’s Children’s Literature: A Brief Guide, provides essential information for designing pre-K-to-8 literature programs.
+Charlotte Huck’s Children’s Literature: A Brief Guide, provides essential information for designing pre-K to 8 literature programs to capture students' attention and foster a lifelong love of reading.
 Expertly designed in a vibrant, full-color format, this streamlined text has a strong emphasis on researching, evaluating, and implementing quality books in the classroom, the critical skills needed to search for and select literature.
-Kiefer’s guide gives readers the tools they need to evaluate books, create curriculum, and foster a lifelong love of reading for students.
+The guide gives readers the tools they need to evaluate books, create curriculums, and share the love of literature.

 By prompting students to engage with key concepts, while continually adapting to their individual needs, Connect activates learning and empowers students to take control resulting in better grades and increased retention rates.
 Proven online content integrates seamlessly with our adaptive technology, and helps build student confidence outside of the classroom.